-This report is founded on four premises: that culture and nature are inseparable; that cultural benefits of ecosystems are no less tangible and material than other types of benefit; that a broad range of perspectives, methods and tools are required to access and appreciate the full range of cultural ecosystem services; and that it is hard to overstate the importance of context - spatial, temporal and socio-cultural - in the shaping and articulation of values.
+This report is grounded in four premises that also informed UK NEA: that culture and nature are largely inseparable; that cultural benefits of ecosystems are no less tangible and material than other types of benefit; that a broad range of perspective, methods and tools are required to access and appreciate the full range of CES; and that it is hard to overstate the importance of context - spatial, temporal and socio-cultural - in the shaping and articulation of values.

-What is meant by culture (clearly) is not the Victorian notion of spiritual and moral progress through contact with 'the best that has been thought and said [and created]'.
+What is meant by culture (obviously) is not the Victorian notion of spiritual and moral progress through contact with 'the best that has been thought and said [and created]'.
 The term is used in the anthropological sense of shared modes of believing and doing ('way of life').
 Another vital distinction, of course, is between culture and 'the arts'.
 This is the sense in which it is asserted (the first premise) that no ecosystem exists outside history and culture.
 Though ecosystems and other natural entities possess their own agency, autonomy and dynamics, more or less every ecosystem has been impacted by human activities and plays a role in the practices and representations of human societies.
 They could therefore be considered socio-ecological systems: 'the product of continuous interaction between people and their environment over millennia' (UK NEA, 2011).
-As William Cronon explains, with reference to Lake Superior's Apostle Islands, which abound with wild features as well as multiple human interventions: 'Nature alone cannot explain...landscape' (Cronon, 2003: 39).
+As William Cronon explained, with reference to Lake Superior's Apostle Islands, which abound with wild features as well as evidence of multiple human interventions: 'Nature alone cannot explain...landscape' (Cronon, 2003: 39).

 Distinctions between the historic environment and the natural environment, and between built heritage and natural heritage, remain commonplace in official reports and academic discourse alike.
 In many respects, though, the entire landscape of the British Isles constitutes an historic and built environment.
-Moreover, for purposes of Landscape Characterization, all environments are historic, and the historic environment includes natural (ecosystem/biodiversity) as well as cultural features (Fairclough, 1994; Fairclough et al. 2002).
+Moreover, for purposes of Landscape Characterization, all environments are historic, and the historic environment includes natural (ecosystem/biodiversity) attributes as well as cultural features (Fairclough, 1994; Fairclough et al. 2002).

-Given that ecosystems/environmental settings (cultural spaces) represent a combination of biophysical elements and human inputs, 'culture-nature services', as Rob Fish suggests, might be a more appropriate term for what they provide (Fish, 2011: 675).
+Given that ecosystems, environmental settings, environmental spaces, cultural spaces and natural places - as they are variously referred to (Church et al. 2014; UK NEAFO, Synthesis Report) - represent a combination of biological/physical elements and human inputs, 'culture-nature services', as Rob Fish suggests, might be a more appropriate term for the benefits they provide (Fish, 2011: 675).

 That CES arise from the present character, perception and uses of environmental settings, which result from the action and interaction of human and other-than-human (natural) agents over time, indicates that environmental settings shaped by human intervention have been enriched as well as impoverished: human input can add to as well as detract from value.
-Though this input does not cancel out or compensate for our more destructive interventions, certain environmental settings that people value owe their distinctive character and appeal to human intervention.
-The product of centuries of grazing might be a wildflower-rich grassland attractive to butterflies that offers greater biodiversity than an unmanaged environmental setting.
-The reality of the human relationship with the rest of nature is not as dualistic as the ES framework implies: there is a sense in which humans provide services to nature.
+Though this input does not cancel out or compensate for our more destructive interventions, it is important to remember that certain environmental settings that people value owe their distinctive character and appeal to human roles.
+The product of centuries of grazing might be a wildflower-rich grassland attractive to butterflies that offers greater biodiversity than a less intensively managed environmental setting.
+The reality of the human relationship with the rest of nature is not as dualistic as the ES framework implies: there is also a sense in which humans provide services to nature.